 Super Iconic Watches: Rolex Submariner

-Diving into the history of Rolex’s most iconic watch to date.
+Diving into the past of Rolex’s most iconic watch to date.

 When it came to writing this piece, the most difficult part was deciding which Rolex to feature first in the Super Iconic Watches series.
 There have been Rolexes at the top of Everest, and in the deepest depths of the ocean; different models adorn the wrists of some of the finest sportsmen and women the world has ever seen.
 So it was not an easy choice.
 But the Rolex Submariner stands out for several reasons, including its industry-defining history, technical innovation and timeless style.
 It’s a status symbol of the kind only a few others can relate to: a Rolls-Royce Ghost, perhaps, or an Anderson & Sheppard made-to-measure suit.